Odwalla: 1997–2001

-2001 - 2020
+2001–2020

 Odwalla was purchased by The Coca-Cola Company in 2001 for $15.25 a share, a deal which totalled $181 million and was unanimously approved by the Odwalla board of directors.
 Under the terms of the merger, Odwalla's management stayed on as heads of the company, and it was "folded" into Coca-Cola's Minute Maid department.
 The acquisition was one of several similar mergers which were aimed at expanding Coca-Cola's product line to include non-carbonated drinks.
 Odwalla benefited by obtaining up to a 124.3 percent premium on shares of the company, as well as from the stability and strength that ownership by The Coca-Cola Company offered.
 Odwalla also was able to expand into new markets because of Coca-Cola's well-established distribution network.

 Odwalla continued to grow following the acquisition.
 This growth resulted in part from new product releases, which included a line of PomaGrand pomegranate juice (released at the 2006 Sundance Film Festival), two flavors of energy drinks, and three flavors of "Soy Smart" drinks, which contain soy protein, omega-3 fatty acids, and calcium.

 Coca-Cola promoted Odwalla products in 2006 when the company aimed at removing carbonated soda products in schools.
 Odwalla continued to have good growth in 2007, when Coca-Cola, squeezed by poor growth in its North American markets, issued a company-wide hiring freeze; Odwalla, because of its good performance, was one of the few exceptions to the rule.

-2020 - today
+2020–present

-In July 2020, Coca-Cola announced the permanent discontinuation of all Odwalla products, due to the COVID-19 pandemic, the brand not having shown growth in three consecutive years (a subset of the corporation's which comprise less than 2% of its total revenue).
+In July 2020, Coca-Cola announced the permanent discontinuation of all Odwalla products, due to the COVID-19 pandemic and the brand not having shown growth in three consecutive years (a subset of the corporation's which comprise less than 2% of its total revenue).
 Coca-Cola sold the brand to Full Sail IP Partners in 2021.
 Its headquarters was relocated to its production facility in Dinuba, California, some time in the early 2020s.

+In January 2025, Mexican beverage company Jumex announced a partnership with Full Sail IP Partners in which Jumex would handle manufacturing.
+The brand was relaunched that year.
+Odwalla is now distributed by Vilore Foods Company, Inc. of San Antonio, Texas, with juices manufactured in Mexico.